With more than 1.1 billion unique websites in the world as of 2026, itโs never been more important to stand out.

 Want to redesign your website into a minimalist website but don’t know what you need to do?
 We can help.

-There are barely any links apart from the course he sells, which gives visitors very clear instruction as soon as they’re done reading the about me copy.
+He doesn’t take you on a long journey through his website to explain anything, instead he tells you outright how he can provide value.
+There are barely any links apart from the course he sells, which gives visitors very clear instruction as soon as theyโre done reading the about me copy.

 24. Charbono